 Lost renewals are a common pain point for insurance businesses.
 To combat them, a data-driven management system with automated features is crucial.

-When it comes time to renew their policies, many clients start shopping for a new agent, most commonly because agents forget to contact their customers before their policies lapse.
-When that happens, the client realizes they need new coverage, so they look elsewhere.
-If a new agent is wooing them with discounts and perhaps better coverage limits, then it’s easy to justify making the switch.
+When it’s time to renew their policies, many clients start shopping for a new agent because their current agent didn’t contact them before their policy expired.
+The client realizes they need new coverage, so they look elsewhere.
+If a new agent woos them with discounts and better coverage limits, it’s easy to justify making the switch.

 Between forgotten customers and customers who leave because they feel their business isn’t appreciated, it’s easy to understand why renewal rates are so dismal in the insurance industry.

-These systems also provide tools to facilitate the renewal of large numbers of policies, even if they all have different expiration dates and require different types of handling.
-This technology will minimize your risk of error and enhance the process to increase your renewal rates and your sales.
+Automated systems also provide tools to facilitate renewals of large numbers of policies, even if they all have different expiration dates and require different types of handling.
+This technology will minimize your risk of error and enhance the process to increase your renewal rates and sales.

 The insurance industry is slowly moving away from manual processes and adopting data-driven automated systems to streamline the application process, underwriting, servicing and claims processing.
-Now is the time for your insurance business to make the switch.
-Not only will it help you stay current, it will significantly improve your bottom line.
+Now is the time for your insurance business to make the switch to stay current and significantly improve your bottom line.